patbec/homeserver-startpage/README.md

   * Services and urls
 * File `security.txt` _(See previous point)_
 * File `mask-main.svg` _(If you want to replace the cat asset with another one)_

-> Maybe I will create a Jinja2 template for Ansible at some point.
-Or support variables in the GitHub pipeline.

 ## Icons